 Need that extra push when it comes to prepping for the MCAT?
 The MCAT Mentors are part of Kaplan’s new Advantage Plus course.

 Now, most of you probably dedicated a portion of your Sophomore or Junior year to rote memorization of the names and properties of various functional groups.
-However, on the MCAT, mere memorization won’t cut it when you’re looking at an entirely
+However, on the MCAT, mere memorization won’t cut it when you’re

 When it comes to the physical sciences, there are three things that can help increase your physics speed and accuracy.

-1. Equations- It is absolutely essential to know the
+1. Equations- It is absolutely

 One of the questions I get asked most frequently as a teacher is, “Exactly what questions will I see on my test?”
 If I knew the answer to that question, I would be making tons of money setting everyone up with their personalized MCAT answers.
 Although I can’t tell anyone exactly which questions they will be answering on Test Day, I do want to help out all of my intrepid MCAT studiers today and correct a common MCAT misconception.